Top ERP for Consulting Firms: 5+ Tools Reviewed (2025)

 What Is ERP for Consulting Firms?

 ERP consulting software refers to a type of software solution that integrates core business processes into a single platform.
-These usually include: client relationships, human resources, project management, and financials.
+These usually include: client relationships, human resources, project management, and a consulting revenue management system.

-ERP for consulting firms should also include collaboration features, a team workspace for viewing project progress, and a way for clients to access key data for easier feedback, monitoring, and improved customer satisfaction.
+ERP tools should also include collaboration features, a team workspace for viewing project progress, and a way for clients to access key data for easier feedback, monitoring, and improved customer satisfaction.

 You can also check out our list of the best CRMs for consultants or general consulting software across a variety of categories.